Can You Use Regular Potting Soil for Succulents and Cacti?

 Succulents are happiest with a nice potting medium that does not retain too much moisture because they don’t store as much water in their root systems.

-Regular potting soil is not suitable for succulent plants due to the increased watering frequency required by regular potting mix.
-It also makes them susceptible to rot from staying wet all of the time.
+Regular potting soil is unsuitable for succulent plants due to the increased watering frequency required by regular potting soil mix.
+It also makes them susceptible to rot from staying wet all the time.

-Regular potting soil might be better suited for other types of plants that prefer soils that retain more water than succulents do (like African violets).
+Regular potting soil might be better suited for other types of plants that prefer a soil that retains more water than succulents do (like African violets).

-The best kind of cactus soil mix to use for your cactus plant would be a well-draining sandy loam.
-It will also have a higher organic matter than typical of the average succulent preference.
+The best cactus soil mix for your cactus plant would be a well-draining sandy loam.
+It will also have a higher organic matter than the average succulent preference.

 Cacti also need more fertilizer for their root system to develop properly.
 They will also need periodic watering from an overhead source like showers or sprinklers rather than just relying on rainfall (which means less water loss).